kyma-project/test-infra/prow/images/buildpack-node/README.md

 ## Build

-To build Docker image, run this command:
+To build the Docker image, run this command:

 ```bash
 docker build buildpack-node .